-On 25 May 2018, GDPR will come into force following a two year grandfathering period.
+On 25 May 2018, GDPR came into force following a two year grandfathering period.

 It is designed to deliver a better framework for the rights of individuals as to how their data is handled and processed.
 What does that mean for financial advisory firms in the UK?
 It fundamentally changes how UK financial advisers can process and handle client and prospect data, from how the data is stored, what data sets are stored and how communication can be made.